MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 # Customized resource selection and naming using Azure Export for Terraform

-Azure Export for Terraform provides various options to customize which resources you export:
+Azure Export for Terraform provides various options to customize which resources you export.

-- Using the UI
-- Using Query Mode
-- Using a Mapping File

 In this article, you learn pros and cons for each option.

+> [!div class="checklist"]
+> * Using the UI
+> * Using Query Mode
+> * Using a Mapping File

 ## Using the user interface